Learning from Informants: Relations between Learning Success Criteria: Outperforming Learning from text

-Already \cite{Gol:j:67} observed $[\Txt\Lim] \subsetneq [\Inf\Lim]$ and later on \cite{Lan-Zeu:c:93} further investigated the interdependencies when considering the different monotonicity learning restrictions.
-For instance, they showed that there exists an indexable family $\CalL \in [\Inf\Mon\Lim]\setminus[\Txt\Lim]\neq\varnothing$ and in contrast that for indexable families $\Inf\SMon\Lim$-learnability implies $\Txt\Lim$-learnability.
+Already in \cite{Gol:j:67} it was observed that $[\Txt\Lim] \subsetneq [\Inf\Lim]$.
+Later on in \cite{Lan-Zeu:c:93} the interdependencies when considering the different monotonicity learning restrictions were investigated.
+For instance, they showed that there exists an indexable family $\CalL \in [\Inf\Mon\Lim]\setminus[\Txt\Lim]$ and in contrast that for indexable families $\Inf\SMon\Lim$-learnability implies $\Txt\Lim$-learnability.
 We show that this inclusion fails on the level of families of recursive languages even with all learning restrictions at hand.

 \begin{proposition} For the class of recursive languages